What is Group Decision Making?

 In every group, a leader is appointed by the members of the group who is responsible enough to see whether everything is happenings in an orderly manner.
 Before carrying out a decision the leader appoints certain committees to provide help.

-When there is not enough time to carry out a decision unanimously and there is a hurry to implement a decision then the responsibility of future happenings after the decision has been put into effect is given to the committee by the team leader leading to an irresponsible attitude and behaviour.
+When there is not enough time to carry out a decision unanimously and there is a hurry to implement a decision then the responsibility of future happenings after the decision has been put into effect is given to the committee by the team leader leading to an irresponsible attitude and behavior.

 11. Overuse of Authority:

-The group discussion concept is considered as working of a number of individuals as a whole in harmony and unity so as to reaching the goals and objectives of the Organisation.
+The group discussion concept is considered as working of a number of individuals as a whole in harmony and unity so as to reaching the goals and objectives of the Organization.
 But at times to get their opinion influenced by others, certain Members of the group overuse their authority and dominate the group and their Individuals.

 In doing so some of the members start maintaining a distance from the group which leads to being less involved in the group activities and decision Making process thus leading to losing the concept of a group.